 Hello ASTA Members,

 As I update the website, I am very aware that I need your help!
-If you notice an error, an omission, changes in personnel in your school (see Pre-Collegiate Programs), have an announcement for an event, or just want to send suggestions for the site, please email me HERE.
+If you notice an error, an omission, changes in personnel in your school (see Pre-Collegiate Programs and Youth Orchestras), have an announcement for an event, or just want to send suggestions for the site, please email me HERE.
 I will update the website as often as needed, but please allow at least 7 days for changes to be reflected.
 I am a professor and performer, so I will do my best to accommodate your requests in a timely manner.
-Thank you!
+Please be as specific as possible with your requests.
+List your announcement exactly how you want it listed, including wording and links.
+You can do this by emailing me and including the text you would like included in quotes.

 Crossville, TN 38571